frntc/RAD/readme.md

 ## Vice Snapshots

-These VSF-files can be created using the Vice emulator (use latest release!) and are similar to what freezer cartridges do: storing the current state of the computer.
+Vice snapshots are stored as VSF-files and can be created using the Vice emulator (use latest release!).
+They are similar to what freezer cartridges do: storing the current state of the computer.
 The RAD will restore the memory, VIC, SID, CIA, and CPU states from the stored VSF data (however, timers and CPU-VIC-sync are not restored absolutely accurate).

 Keep in mind that snapshots have to be used with care: they work for C64s and C128s in C64-mode, but a C64-VSF might not work on a C128 and vice versa.
 Also, for example, if you snapshot a C64 in Vice and then load the VSF on a C64 with a different kernal ROM the machine might crash (ROMs are not replaced in the real machine).